 Politics is a group effort.
 You need the right people and the right structure to make up your campaign team.
 Larger campaigns require a more extensive team, but even a small campaign requires a campaign manager, fundraising manager and treasurer.

-The role of campaign manager is critically important.
-A campaign manager takes the lead on everything related to your campaign.
-The campaign manager and acts as the primary contact between the candidate, the staff and outside help.
-In small campaigns, the campaign manager is often the only paid staff member.
+- Campaign Manager: The role of campaign manager is critically important.
+A campaign manager takes the lead on everything related to your campaign and acts as the primary contact between the candidate, the staff and outside help.
+In small campaigns, they are often the only paid staff member.
 A candidate should NOT act as his or her own campaign manager.

-You are going to need money to run a campaign.
-That means you need someone to responsible to raise that cash.
+- Campaign Fundraiser: You need someone to responsible to raise money.
 A campaign fundraiser or finance director is responsible for keeping the candidate on track with fundraising efforts and overseeing fundraising events.
-A campaign fundraiser must be well-organized, outgoing and willing to push hard to meet their goals.\
+A campaign fundraiser must be well-organized, outgoing and willing to push hard to meet their goals.

 In addition, you will want to staff the following positions:

-How many votes do I need to win an election?
+How many votes do I need to win?

 Expected Vote x .50 + 1 vote = Minimum Votes to Win (50%)